King of Battle

-The text
+Synopsis

 Responding to the grievances of his merchants, Sargon declares his intention to his reluctant warriors to forge a campaign into Anatolia to conquer its principal town Purušḫanda, whose tyrannical ruler has been oppressing the expatriate Akkadian tradesmen.
 The soldiers’ apprehension was due to their anticipation of the tribulations afforded by the great distance and uncertainty of the venture.
 He rallies them with promises of victory based on his consultation with the goddess Ištar in her temple during which he falls into a deep sleep to receive her prophecy.
 The army faces many hardships while crossing the Tigris and in their onward journey.
 They struggle through mountain passes strewn with impenetrable thickets and great boulders of lapis lazuli.

 The god Enlil warns Nur-Dagan of the approaching Sargonic horde but reassures him that he will be safe.
 He addresses his warriors, telling them that the remoteness of Purušḫanda has protected it from all other foes in the past and predicting a similar outcome on this occasion, a prediction that is subsequently overturned by Sargon’s sudden and complete subjugation of the city.
 As Sargon is crowned king of Purušḫanda before the city gate, Nur-Dagan makes a humiliating submission of defeat and declares that Sargon has no equal.

 A lengthy time later, some variants: 3 years, Sargon prepares to depart Purušḫanda and return to Akkad.
 His soldiers protest that they should not leave empty-handed and consequently fell three trees standing at the gate-house.
 The various manuscripts of the epic show differing narrative details, although their fragmentary state may exaggerate the apparent differences.